prantlf/nomnoml-cli/README.md

 * `inputFile`: source file path to read the nomnoml source from
 * `output`: target to write the image to; either a [Stream] or a `string` with the file path (undefined by default)
+* `resultType`: type of the object to resolve the promise with if the `output` parameter is not provided ('buffer' or 'stream'; the former is default)
 * `width`: canvas width in pixels (640 by default)
 * `height`: canvas height in pixels (480 by default)

-The function retuns a [Promise].
+The function returns a [Promise] to wait for the success or failure.

-The nomnoml source text can be passed into the function instead of the `options` object directly to be treated as the `ipnput` option.
+The nomnoml source text can be passed into the function directly instead of the `options` object and it will be treated as the `input` option.

 Either `input` or `inputFile` has to be provided, otherwise the function fails.
 If `output` is not provided, the function resolves the promise